logo

 Reset your iPhone to its factory settings

-If you've tried restarting, resetting, and updating and your Face ID still won't work, you may have to reset your iPhone to its factory settings.
-Doing this will erase nearly all data on your phone, so be sure to backup all your essential files to iTunes® or iCloud® first.
-Here's how to do a factory reset:
+If you've tried restarting, cleaning the lens, and updating your software, but Face ID still won't work, a factory reset is your last resort.
+Doing this will erase all data on your phone, so be sure to back up your iPhone to iCloud or your computer first.
+Here's how:

 1. Open Settings.

-4. Confirm that you want to erase your phone.
+4. Confirm that you want to wipe your phone.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.